Reporting Main Breaks

 Water Main Breaks

 Signs of a broken water main are water running down the street and buckled pavement.
 Main breaks may leave specific areas without water.
-Based on the size of the main pipeline break, time required to locate and mark utilities, residents may experience delays in service as crews repair breaks and restore water service.
+Based on the size of the main pipeline break and the time required to locate and mark other buried utilities, residents may experience water outages as crews repair breaks and restore water service.

 Procedures to Repair Main Breaks

-A "leak checker" is dispatched to verify if it is a break or a leak, to determine the specific address and specific location of the leak or main break, and to begin the process of closing valves to isolate the break;
+- Someone is dispatched to verify if it is a break or a leak, to determine the specific address and specific location of the leak or main break, and to begin the process of closing valves to isolate the break;

-This verification is phoned in to dispatch and logged into the computer system;
+- This verification is relayed to dispatch and logged into the computer system;

-Dispatchers contact the firm who marks the location of all near-by utilities (gas, telephone, electric, cable), and specifics related to the width and depth crews will be able to effect repairs.
+- Dispatchers contact the firms who mark the locations of all near-by utilities (gas, telephone, electric, cable), so the crew knows what hazards exist where teh digging will occur.

-The repair crew updates the dispatch office on estimated repair time.
+- The repair crew updates the dispatch office on estimated repair time.
 A standard repair takes four to five hours to complete.
-If it is determined that more time will be required to complete the repair, dispatch is updated with this status.
+If it is determined that more time is required to complete the repair, dispatch is updated with this status.